aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/serieslayoutproperties/_index.md

 ```

-Indicates whether showing the line connecting all mean points.
+Indicates whether to show the line connecting all mean points.

+**Remarks**

+Only works for BoxWhisker chart.

 **Returns:**
 boolean